 The Importance of Water

 Birds need water every day not only to drink but also to bathe.
 To you and me, bathing in the cold winter air sounds about as much fun as washing skunk stink off your dog.
-But birds bathe in the winter, just as they do in the summer, to keep their feathers in beak flying condition.
+But birds bathe in the winter, just as they do in the summer, to keep their feathers in peak flying condition.

 Birds take notice of water they can see or hear and providing a bird bath or fountain is a fool-proof way to attract them.
 Adding an attachment that drips, mists, or otherwise moves the water in the bath will entice even more birds to your backyard.